cisagov/decider/docs/user_guide_3_0_0/user-guide.md

 ### Navbar > Version Picker

+The version picker allows you to change what ATT&amp;CK version the app is showing content for.
+Currently, only the Enterprise domain is supported.

 ![Screenshot of Navbar's Version Picker.
 Read the Usage section just below this for a long description](imgs/app/navbar-version-picker.png)\

 #### Usage {.unlisted}